-Information in the plan must be understood by and accessible to everyone in the organization.
+Information in the plan must be understood and accessible to everyone in the organization.

 Provide information relating to essential stakeholders, including their contact details.

-- Document owner, approver and change history record
+7) Document owner, approver, and change history record

 The business continuity manager is the owner of the BCP and is responsible for ensuring that the procedure is reviewed and tested regularly.

-The document must be published in a place that is available to all members of staff, especially those directly involved in the BCP, and in all appropriate formats (digital, hard copy, etc.).
+The document must be published in a place that is available to all staff members, especially those directly involved in the BCP, and in all appropriate formats (digital, hard copy, etc.).

 Benefits of a business continuity plan

 Organizations that aren’t prepared often appear incompetent.
-This can damage their reputation and brand image, putting many people off associating with them, which could lead to a loss of customers.
+This can damage their reputation and brand image, putting many people off associating with them, leading to a loss of customers.

 To find out more about business continuity and how you can implement a BCMS in your organization, speak to one of our experts today.